Textile materials - organic textiles wholesale

 Tencel fabrics

-Tencel is a brand name for lyocell, a viscose that was developed by the Austrian company Lenzing AG.
-Tencel is made from wood pulp, mostly eucalyptus.
+Tencel is a viscose, made from wood pulp, mostly eucalyptus.
 The solvents that are used for making the wood pulp are chemical, however the closed loop system in which the pulping takes place means that harmful waste is very limited.
-According to Lenzing the solvent recovery rate is 99 percent.

 Ecological Textiles offers woven and knitted tencel fabrics.